ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### C. Activate the Blacklisted Word

-The System allows Zonal Admin to activate the blacklisted Word, which are already deactivated due to any reasons.
+The system allows Zonal Admin to activate the blacklisted Word, which are already deactivated due to any reasons.
 When the blacklisted Word is created and approved, it is activated automatically.
 The Zonal Admin selects the blacklisted Word then all the blacklisted Words of that Zone are displayed.
 The Zonal Admin can select one deactivated blacklisted Word or multiple deactivated blacklisted Words at a time and selects Activate option.
 The system validates Zonal Admin’s privileges and activates the selected blacklisted Word(s).
 On successful validation, the system provides a notification.

 #### D. Deactivate the Blacklisted Word

-The System allows Zonal Admin to deactivate the blacklisted Word, which are already active .
+The system allows Zonal Admin to deactivate the blacklisted Word, which are already active .
 The Zonal Admin selects the blacklisted Word and the all the blacklisted Words of that zone are displayed.
 The Zonal Admin can select one active blacklisted Word or multiple active blacklisted Words at a time then selects the Deactivate option.
 The system validates Zonal Admin’s privileges, on successful validation, deactivates the selected blacklisted Word(s), and the system provides a notification.

 #### E. Decommission the Blacklisted Word